They say…

 De Mort Subite Oude Kriek

-This is an expanded review of a beer that featured as a fruit beer on the review page in the August 2010 issue of
+This is an expanded review of a beer that featured as a on the bottled beer review page in the August 2010 issue of

 BEER magazine, sent free every quarter to members, who can also view it online.
 The magazine is also available in selected newsagents.